 Year 9 Options event

-- Our Careers Advisor is available during Options evening to help guide parents and students on careers progression and selection of GCSE courses.
+- Our Careers Advisor is available during Options event to help guide parents and students on careers progression and selection of GCSE courses.

 - Local colleges are invited to the Year 11 Careers Fair on Enrichment Day in October each year to give students information regarding courses available at college and give students an idea of student life after KS4.

 - is our primary online careers resource and it is accessible by both students and parents.

 - Surrey County Council work with Miss Bosley to identify students who are unclear about their next step after Year 11.
 Surrey County Council then provide one-to-one support to students identified through the ‘risk of NEET indicator’ (RONI) list.

 Careers trips and College visits